Taxonomy and Botany of 'Royal Candles' Veronica

 Uses in Landscaping, Wildlife Attracted to Veronica Flowers

-'Royal Candles' speedwell plants boast a multitude of attractive flowers -- over an extended period of time, with proper care (see above).
+'Royal Candles' speedwell plants boast bunches of attractive flowers over a long period of time, with proper care.
 Compact and hardy, they offer a colorful display while asking for little in return in the way of care.
-Many gardeners do not even fertilize their speedwell much (perhaps fertilizing it some years, but not in others); yet they typically bloom well year in and year out despite the neglect.
+Many gardeners do not even fertilize their speedwell plants much (perhaps fertilizing it some years, but not in others); yet they typically bloom well year in and year out in spite of the neglect.

 There are many types of speedwell plants.
-For our purposes (gardening), we can divide them into two groups:
+For purposes of gardening, we can divide them into two groups:

 - Upright growers

 But the genus of Veronica plants is nothing if not diverse and includes low-growing plants, as well.
-For example, Veronica umbrosa 'Georgia Blue' (which you can grow in planting zones 4-8) stays less than 6 inches tall, making it useful as a flowering ground cover.
-See these pictures of flowering ground covers for more examples of popular plants that stay short and bloom nicely.
+For example, V. umbrosa 'Georgia Blue' stays less than 6 inches tall, making it useful as a flowering ground cover.
+Another short creeper is V. repens 'Sunshine,' which has golden leaves.